 Progesterone and allopregnanolone are hormones that peak in your body during the third trimester of pregnancy.
 Allopregnanolone is a metabolite (byproduct) of progesterone.
 After you have your baby, progesterone and allopregnanolone levels drop abruptly and significantly.

-Scientists believe that the sudden drop in hormone levels may contribute to postpartum depression.
+Scientists believe the sudden hormone level drop may contribute to postpartum depression.

 How do you take brexanolone?